IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 # Inventory, Service and Network Topology Discovery

-In this scenario, the MSDC needs to discover through the underlying
+In this scenario, the MSDC needs to discover the underlying PNCs:
-PNCs:

 - the network topology, at both optical and IP layers, in terms of nodes and links, including the access links, inter-domain IP links